Stanvk/vicsek/README.md

 ### Vicsek model - A Python :snake: implementation!

-Collective motion and swarm behaviour can be studied by utilizing the Vicsek model [1].
-Here, an active particle at a certain position and constant speed in an arbitrary direction aligns with the mean orientation of it's neighbouring particles at each time step.
+Collective motion and swarm behaviour can be studied by utilising the Vicsek model [1].
+Here, an active particle at a certain position and constant speed in an arbitrary direction aligns with the mean orientation of its neighbouring particles at each time step.

 #### Requirements
 - Python 3